Centre for Image Guided Care

 Major research themes

-The Centre for Image-Guided Innovation and Therapeutic Intervention (CIGITI) is the major research arm of CIGC, bringing together surgeons, radiologists, engineers, and software developers from universities and businesses to develop new technologies in robotics.
-The CIGITI has two major research themes: MR-guided Interventions and Minimally Invasive Surgical Robotics.
+The Wilfred and Joyce Posluns Centre for Image Guided Innovation & Therapeutic Intervention (PCIGITI) is the major research arm of CIGC, bringing together surgeons, radiologists, engineers, and software developers from universities and businesses to develop new technologies in robotics.
+PCIGITI has two major research themes: MR-guided Interventions and Minimally Invasive Surgical Robotics.

-Under MR-guided Interventions, CIGITI supports clinical treatments by developing novel techniques and tools to use focused ultrasound in treating paediatric conditions such as osteoid osteoma, intraventricular hemorrhage, preclinical cancer models, and tendon contraction.
+Under MR-guided Interventions, PCIGITI supports clinical treatments by developing novel techniques and tools to use focused ultrasound in treating paediatric conditions such as osteoid osteoma, intraventricular hemorrhage, preclinical cancer models, and tendon contraction.

 Study, learn and research at CIGC